kerekiwere/kerekiwere/README.md

 - **Skills:** HTML, CSS, JavaScript
 - **Interests:** Responsive Design, Web Accessibility, UI/UX Design, Animation

+## My Journey 🚀

+For a long time, I was on and off the development path, stuck in a vicious circle of starting projects and never finishing them.
+Lately, working on challenges from [Frontend Mentor](https://www.frontendmentor.io) and following a self-learning path has helped me break that habit.
+These small tasks keep me motivated and help me progress towards my goal of becoming a confident front-end developer.

+A special shoutout to [Kevin Powell](https://www.youtube.com/@KevinPowell); thanks to his YouTube videos, I've regained my passion for web development! 🎉

 ## My Skill Set 💼

 - **HTML5:** Crafting semantic and accessible web pages.